• Skip to primary navigation

 26 Days of Your Favorite Things Challenge

-While thinking about November, one word comes to mind -- gratitude -- being grateful for the things we have, and the family and friends around us.
-Since gratitude challenges are common, and you can find them anywhere, I decided to add a twist to this Your Favorite Things Challenge.
+While thinking about November, one word comes to mind—gratitude—being grateful for the things we have and the family and friends around us.
+Since gratitude challenges are common and can be found anywhere, I decided to add a twist to this Your Favorite Things Challenge.

 Reasons why you buy things for your home.